In bloodied front-line town, Ukrainian forces push Russians back

 “Can you call him to check if they are still alive?” said Batsiura, clutching the photo.

 Kolumbet spotted an empty casing of a Russian-made rocket-propelled grenade lying on the ground.
 He knelt down to inspect it.
-It was a newer model, he said, and then guessed that the Russian who used it had likely been killed by his forces.
+It was a newer model, he said, and then guessed that the Russian who used it had probably been killed by his forces.

 “And I can show you the guys who did it,” said Kolumbet, his voice rising excitedly.
 “They are over there.”